 LAMAGLearnCOLA 2019 Opening Performance

-To celebrate the opening of COLA 2019, experience a special performance of Katie Grinnan’s 5 Seconds of Dreaming, played by musicians Kozue Matsumoto and Eugene Moon.
+To celebrate the opening of COLA 2019, participants were invited to experience a special performance of Katie Grinnan’s 5 Seconds of Dreaming, played by musicians Kozue Matsumoto and Eugene Moon.

-After previous iterations at the Los Angeles Municipal Art Gallery and Commonwealth and Council, Grinnan’s project culminates with this final version in COLA 2019.
-The undulating forms of these wooden sculptures are adapted from EEG diagrams recording the artist’s brain activity during sleep and are arranged to mirror the hemispheres of the brain.
-Milled using a CNC machine, the sculptures’ digital means of production stands in contrast to their tactile, canyon-like wooden surfaces.
-Grinnan stringed each wooden piece to produce an instrument designed to be tuned, played and interpreted by musicians, thus expressing the artist’s thoughts in musical form.
+After previous iterations at the Los Angeles Municipal Art Gallery and Commonwealth and Council, Grinnan’s project culminated with this final version in COLA 2019.
+The undulating forms of these wooden sculptures were adapted from EEG diagrams recording the artist’s brain activity during sleep and were arranged to mirror the hemispheres of the brain.
+Milled using a CNC machine, the sculptures’ digital means of production stood in contrast to their tactile, canyon-like wooden surfaces.
+Grinnan strung each wooden piece to produce an instrument designed to be tuned, played and interpreted by musicians, thus expressing the artist’s thoughts in musical form.

 About Katie Grinnan